Sport in the Dominican Republic: Olympics

 The Dominican Republic Olympic Committee (DROC) is represented by its president Mr. Luis Mejía Oviedo.

 Pan American Games

 The Dominican Republic hosted the 2003 Pan American Games in Santo Domingo.
 The United States finished with the most medals.
 The games featured 338 events in 35 sports.

 Central American and Caribbean Games

-Dominican Republic hosted two Central American and Caribbean Games, the editions of 1974 at Santo Domingo, and the 1986 at lshit.
+Dominican Republic hosted two Central American and Caribbean Games, the editions of 1974 at Santo Domingo, and the 1986 at Santiago de los Caballeros and will host the 2026 edition.

 Other sports

 Luis Castillo, defensive end played in the National Football League for the San Diego Chargers.
 Castillo was the cover athlete for the Spanish language version of Madden NFL 08.

 Rugby union is a minor sport, but there is a Dominican Republic side, which has played at least one international.

 Other sports include combat sports of judo, and professional wrestlers Arcadio Brito, Jack Veneno and Bronco # 1.

 In 2014, Víctor Estrella became the nation's first top 100 tennis player.